 The review model comes with a rosewood fingerboard.
 It’s difficult to highlight anything exceptional about the guitar.
 Even on the listing on Fender’s website, the highlights are based on the fact that it’s a Fender Strat.

-Intermediate players taking the step up from beginner instruments, who are chasing the classic Stratocaster tone.
+Intermediate players taking the step up from

 Players looking at guitars in this price range are most likely to have been playing for a little bit, learned the basics and got a feel for electric guitars from a cheaper model.
 They’ll either have a specific player in mind whose tones they’re trying to emulate – Hendrix, Clapton, Jeff Beck – or they’re looking to get as wide a range of tones as possible from a single instrument.

 The Standard is also a popular choice for more seasoned players on a budget, who would upgrade the pickups.

 Does it do what it should?

 The tonewood used in the Standard is something Fender have played with and changed throughout the years, but an alder body – as in the current model – is a recurring feature.
 It’s a contributing factor to the shimmering, bright sound, synonymous with the Strat.

 This guitar comes with a bolt-on maple neck, topped with a rosewood fingerboard.
 There’s no fancy binding on this neck, and the medium-jumbo frets match the chrome hardware seen over the guitar.